Shakeskeyboarde/argser/README.md

 ## Arguments Format

 Option arguments can start with any number of hyphens, and values can be equal (`=`) separated as part of the same argument, or the next argument.
-Using single hyphens and a separate value argument for single character options, is _purely by convention_ and not enforced.
+For a single character option, using a single hyphen and a second argument for the value, _is purely a convention_.

 The following argument arrays are all equivalent: